vfarcic/vfarcic.github.io/cd/agile2015.md

 http://vfarcic.github.io/cd/

 This is the last presentation I gave on a similar subject.
 The one planned for Agile 2015 will have similar content.

+Bio
+---

+Viktor Farcic is a Software Architect at everis.

+He coded using plethora of languages starting with Pascal (yes, he is old), Basic (before it got Visual prefix), ASP (before it got .Net suffix), C, C++, Perl, Python, ASP.Net, Visual Basic, C#, JavaScript, etc. He never worked with Fortran.
+His current favorites are **Scala** and **JavaScript** even though most of his office hours are spent with **Java**.

+His big passions are Behavior-Driven Development (BDD), Test-Driven Development (TDD) and Continuous Integration, Delivery and Deployment (CI/CD).

+He is major contributor to the open source project BDD Assistant and often speaks at community gatherings and conferences.

+Contact Details:

+* E-mail: viktor@farcic.com
+* Twitter: @vfarcic
+* Skype: vfarcic